 - Make flower arrangements.

-- Make the Strawberry Cookies and place in an airtight container.
+- Make the Strawberry Cookies and place them in an airtight container.

-- Make the Red Velvet Cupcakes and place in an airtight container.
+- Make the Red Velvet Cupcakes and place them in an airtight container.

 - Make the frosting for the cupcakes, put in a piping bag and place in the fridge.